huzeyann/ncut_pytorch/docs/how_to_get_better_segmentation.md

 # How to Get Better Segmentation from NCUT

-Please visit our <a href="https://huggingface.co/spaces/huzey/ncut-pytorch" target="_blank">🤗HuggingFace Demo</a>
-.
-Upload your images and get NCUT output.
-Play around backbone models and parameters.
+Please visit our <a href="https://huggingface.co/spaces/huzey/ncut-pytorch" target="_blank">🤗HuggingFace Demo</a>.
+Play around models and parameters.

 <script
 	type="module"